darlinghq/indium/README.md

 implementation of Metal that uses Indium.
 Most of the MetalKit API requires implementation details that an ABI-compatible implementation of Metal would need to implement itself.

+## Iridium

+Iridium is a library that can be used independently of Indium for translating pre-compiled Metal shaders (in the AIR format) to SPIR-V shaders that Indium can use.

+Indium uses Iridium internally to translate shaders at runtime, but a CLI tool for translating shaders called `mtl2spv` is also included in this repository, mainly for testing purposes.